casiandn/Code-Refactoring-Examples/README.md

 # Code-Refactoring-Examples

 This repository contains examples of code that has been refactored to improve readability and maintainability.
-Each example includes the original "bad" code, the refactored "clean" code, and tests to ensure that the functionality remains the same.
+Each example includes the original "bad" code, the refactored "clean" code, and the test in order to check future updates.

 ## Directory Structure